 She asked me to tell her what little girls did in the olden days.
 So I dressed her and took her back in time with me.

-She is now, the youngest docent and volunteer to the Hearthside House and requested to walk with us in the 4th of July parade.
+the Hearthside House and requested to walk with us in the 4th of July parade.

 I was a little worried at first because of the heat and the length.
 But her passion for what she had learned, she walked one hour an forty five minutes, in the heat and pulling an old fashion wagon fulled with dolls and a Hearthside sign.